rajinder4489/MiND/README.md

-# InteractomeVault
+# Molecular Interaction Network Database (MiND)
-Unlock the Secrets of Life: Welcome to Interactome Vault, Your Gateway to Comprehensive Biomolecular Relationships.
+Unlock the secrets of life, your gateway to comprehensive biomolecular relationships.